Dost Muhammad Khosa: Early life

 Khosa is the son of former Punjab Governor and senior political leader of Pakistan Sardar Zulfiqar Ali Khosa.
 He was born in Lahore on 22 October 1973.

-Khosa received his primary education from Aitchison College Lahore, and graduated from Lincoln's Inn, London.
+Khosa received his primary education from Aitchison College Lahore, and graduated from University of the Punjab.

 Political career

-Khosa was first elected as MPA when his father, Sardar Zulfiqar Khosa, vacated a provincial seat after taking oath as Punjab Governor in August 1999.
+Khosa was first elected as MPA when his father vacated a provincial seat after taking oath as Punjab Governor in August 1999.
 He had also served as UC Nazim of Churratta, D.G.
 Khan and later as Naib District Nazim D.G.
-Khan until the general election in 2008.Later, he was appointed the Chief Minister of Punjab for just 3 Years.
-Khosa also has the honour of becoming the Youngest ever Chief Minister of Punjab aged 32.
-He has also served as, Minister for Trade and Commerce, Punjab, Minister for Provincial Affairs, Punjab and other Government Offices.
+Khan until the general election in 2008.
+Later, he was appointed interim Chief Minister of Punjab for just 58 days.
+In the 2018 general elections, he contested election (PP-289) as an independent candidate but lost.

 Personal

-Khosa belongs to the Balochi people.
+Khosa belongs to a Baloch tribe.
 He is the youngest of three sons of former Punjab Governor Sardar Zulfiqar Ali Khosa.